 - linux kernel – 5.17.5

-More technical details here – Software and technical details of Fedora Server 36 including cockpit screenshots and .
+More technical details here – Software and technical details of Fedora Server 36 including cockpit screenshots.
 The later article may be of interest to developers, too.
 The Fedora 36 Workstation may install all of the listed software for Fedora 36 Server Edition.
-The big difference is the disk layout and the file system used in server edition and in workstation edition.
+The big difference is the disk layout and the file system used in the server edition and in workstation edition.
 By default, in Fedora 36 Workstation btrfs is used for the root and home mounts.

-The idea of this tutorial is just to see what to expect from Fedora 36 Workstation (Gnome) – the look and feel of the GUI, the default installed programs and their look and how to do some basic steps with them.
-Here the reader finds more than 140 screenshots and not so many text the main idea is not to distract the user with much text and version information and 3 meaningless screenshot, which the reader cannot see anything for the user interface, but these days the user interface is the primary goal of a Desktop system.
-More reviews of the kind will follow in the future …
+The idea of this tutorial is just to see what to expect from Fedora 36 Workstation (Gnome) – the look and feel of the GUI, the default installed programs, and their look and how to do some basic steps with them.
+Here the reader finds more than 140 screenshots and not so much text the main idea is not to distract the user with much text and version information and 3 meaningless screenshots, which the reader cannot see anything for the user interface, but these days the user interface is the primary goal of a Desktop system.
+More reviews of this kind will follow in the future …

 SCREENSHOT 1) Fedora Linux (5.17.5-300.fc36.x86_64) 36 (Workstation Edition)

 SCREENSHOT 3) Select the user and enter the password